samiksome92/Scripts/README.md

 A simple user script variant of the Old Reddit Redirect extension by Tom Watson ([GitHub](https://github.com/tom-james-watson/old-reddit-redirect)).

 This was created so that if one is already using a user script manager extension (Greasemonkey, Tampermonkey, Violentmonkey, etc.), then they don't need another extension simply for old reddit redirection.

 ---

+## `passgen.py`
+A simple password generator.

+Generates a secure random password of a given length using the secrets library.
+By default passwords include lowercase letters, uppercase letters and digits, but not symbols.
+Options are provided to enable or disable any of the afore mentioned sets.
+Additionally one can also provide a set of custom symbols.

+### Requirements
+- `pyperclip`

+### Usage
+    passgen [-h] [-l LENGTH] [-a] [-na] [-A] [-nA] [-1] [-n1] [-@] [-n@] [--valid_symbols VALID_SYMBOLS] [-c]

+optional arguments:

+    -h, --help            show this help message and exit -l LENGTH, --length LENGTH
+                          Length of the generated password
+    -a, --lowercase       Use lowercase letters
+    -na, --no_lowercase   Don't use lowercase letters
+    -A, --uppercase       Use uppercase letters
+    -nA, --no_uppercase   Don't use uppercase letters
+    -1, --digits          Use digits
+    -n1, --no_digits      Don't use digits
+    -@, --symbols         Use symbols
+    -n@, --no_symbols     Don't use symbols
+    --valid_symbols VALID_SYMBOLS
+                          Provide a string of characters to use as symbols -c, --clipboard       Copy generated password to clipboard instead of displaying it

+The length of the password can be specified using `--length` (Default is 15 characters). `--lowercase`, `--no_lowercase`, `--uppercase`, `--no_uppercase`, `--digits`, `--no_digits`, `--symbols`, `--no_symbols` control which characters can be used to generate the password.
+In addition one can provide a custom string of characters via `--valid_symbols` to act as the symbols set.
+If `--clipboard` is specified the password is copied to clipboard using `pyperclip`, otherwise it is displayed.

+---